Roe v. Wade v. Rubella

 Alexis: And you can follow the Science History Institute on Facebook, Twitter, and Instagram.

-Lisa: This episode was recorded by Mariel Carr and produced by Mariel Carr and Rigo Hernandez.
+Lisa: This episode was reported by Mariel Carr and produced by Mariel Carr and Rigo Hernandez.

 Alexis: It was mixed by James Morrison.